pcal43/copper-hopper/README.md

 * They never accept an item of a type that is not already held in the hopper.
 * They always keep the last item of a type that is held in the hopper.
-* If one Copper Hopper is below another, it will always pull matching items before the upper hopper pushes them.  *This allows you to create hopper columns filter items into vertically-stacked chests.*
+* If one Copper Hopper is below another, it will always pull matching items before the upper hopper pushes them.
+  * This allows you to create hopper columns that filter items into vertically-stacked chests.

 ## Does it work with unstackable items?